Importation of Veterinary Biologics - Overview

 The manufacture and importation of veterinary biologics in Canada is regulated by the Canadian Food Inspection Agency (CFIA) under the authority of the Health of Animals Act and Regulations.
 Veterinary biologics include veterinary vaccines, diagnostic tests for the diagnosis of animal infectious diseases and antibody products used to treat or prevent animal infectious disease.
 Veterinary biologics do not include veterinary drugs (which are assigned a DIN number) and are primarily regulated by Health Canada (Veterinary Drugs Directorate) under the authority of the Food & Drugs Act and Regulations.

-Veterinary biologics are regulated to ensure that the products used in animals in Canada are safe, effective, pure and potent.
+Veterinary biologics are regulated to ensure that the products used in animals in Canada are pure, potent, safe and efficacious.
 The manufacture of these products frequently involves (at some stage) the use of live infectious disease agents that are modified or killed during the manufacturing process.
 It is critical that credible processes with appropriate controls are utilized and validated during the manufacture of these products to ensure a safe end-product.
-All manufacturers of approved veterinary biologics that are allowed to be licensed and/or imported for use in Canada, must first provide detailed information about the effectiveness, safety and manufacturing to the CFIA-Canadian Centre for Veterinary Biologics (CCVB) for careful assessment and review by scientific experts.
+All manufacturers of approved veterinary biologics that are allowed to be licensed and/or imported for use in Canada, must first provide detailed information about the efficacy, safety and manufacturing to the CFIA-Canadian Centre for Veterinary Biologics (CCVB) for careful assessment and review by scientific experts.
 CFIA inspectors also conduct on-site inspection of manufacturing facilities as part of this review process.

 Requirement for an Import Permit